 Check availability by choosing a date.

-After settling in your hotel in Reykjavík, make the most of your proximity to one of Europe's most vibrant city centres.
-Explore the abundance of museums, galleries, restaurants and bars to your heart´s content.
+After settling in your hotel in Reykjavik, make the most of your proximity to one of Europe's most vibrant city centers.
+Explore the abundance of museums, galleries, restaurants, and bars to your heart's content.

-You also have the chance to go on an optional snowmobile tour on Langjökull glacier; you'll be picked up at Gullfoss waterfall.
+You also have the chance to go on an optional snowmobile tour on Langjokull glacier.
+You'll be picked up at Gullfoss waterfall.
 This is an excellent way to add some adrenaline to your trip - and to see some sweeping glacial vistas.
-You can also book a horse ride on this day, if neither of these appeal to you.
+You can also book a horse ride on this day if neither of these appeals to you.

-Spend the night in or near the quiet town of Hvolsvöllur.
+Spend the night in or near the quiet Selfoss region.

 Today, you have the opportunity to have a glacier adventure!
 You can race across Sólheimajökull glacier tongue on a thrilling snowmobile tour or, if you'd like, you can visit a natural ice cave in Mýrdalsjökull glacier.
 Only accessible via super jeep, this is the only cave that is open to visits all year long.

 You'll also have the choice of two glacier hikes today.
 You can either start early and breathe in the fresh mountain air on top of Sólheimajökull glacier; nothing will wake you up and get your adrenaline pumping like a morning visit to a glacier.
 Or you can end your day with a late afternoon hike at Skaftafell Nature Reserve, where you can walk through the white expanse of an outlet glacier in the beautiful Vatnajökull National Park.

 Skaftafell Nature Reserve is great for any outdoor enthusiast, particularly if you enjoy hiking.
 There are many excellent tracks and trails, including one that leads to the stunning Svartifoss waterfall, which plunges over a wide cliff of hexagonal basalt columns.